Planting the seeds of leadership early in Junior School

 With the increasing impetus that leadership is gaining globally, centres of excellence in leadership are being established in all sectors.
 For the young women of Tara leadership will be a key enabler as they move from school to tertiary education and beyond.
-With this in mind, Tara is working to bring in a programme in line with the Strategic Plan that will develop leadership skills from Year 7 through to Year 12.
-In order to implement this we have been working down from Year 12 and by the end of this year we hope to have reached Year 9, with programmes for Years 7 and 8 following next year.
+With this in mind, Tara has brought in a program in line with the Strategic Plan that will develop leadership skills from Year 7 through to Year 12.
+At Tara we are educating the leaders of tomorrow.

-This year there are 28 leaders in the leadership team, they include the Head Girl Deputy Head Girl, Head Boarder, Captains of Debating, Drama, Music and Sport, two heads of House for each of the four houses and 12 prefects with two in each of the following portfolios: Administration, Curriculum Enhancement, Faith and Justice, Student Engagement, Student Welfare as well as Technology and Communications.
+Each year there are over 25 leaders in the leadership team, they include the Head Girl, Deputy Head Girl, Head Boarder, Prefects of Debating, Drama, Visual Arts, Music and Sport, two Prefects of House for each of the four houses and prefects with two in each of the following portfolios: Academic, Art, Christian Faith, Community, Debating, Drama, Liaison, Music, Social Justice and Sport.

 All Year 12 students are regarded as leaders and we look to them to be the role models to which the junior students can aspire.